1click-extensions/1click-ethereum-balance/README.md

 ## Installation

-The easiet way to install the plugin, is going to [1CE - 1Click Bitcoin Balance website](https://1ce.org/1click-bitcoin-balance), and then add it to chrome.
+The easiet way to install the plugin, is going to [1CE - 1Click Ethereum Address Balance website](https://1ce.org/1click-ethereum-balance), and then add it to chrome.

 ## Developing